Scenes

 can be applied to each each plot in a scene.

-Image of the color tables provided by VTK-m can be found in VTK-m Color Tables.
+Image of the color tables provided by Viskores can be found in Viskores Color Tables.

 Alpha control points are used when rendering volumes.